 Nervous system is associated with adenoma development

-We do enrichment analysis for 603 genes the DMRs located on, most terms are nervous system and signal transduction associated.
+We do enrichment analysis for 603 genes the DMRs between high grade adenoma and low grade adenoma located on, most terms are nervous system and signal transduction associated.
 Recent years, gut-brain cross-talk is focused by more and more studies, and dopaminergic synapse and serotonergic synapse are hit on KEGG enrichment result, which play a role in gut-brain axis model.

 To figure out potential function changes from low grade adenoma to high grade adenoma, the Gene Ontology (GO) enrichment were performed for 275 genes significantly different methylated just in NLA and NHA without LAHA, and 571 significantly different methylated genes shown in LAHA and NHA without NLA.
 The results show the genes significantly different methylated only from low grade adenoma to high grade adenoma were enriched for chemical synaptic transmission, transmission of nerve impulse, calcium ion transmembrane transport and etc. Most of them are nervous system associated, exhibiting different pattern of development compared with occurrence.
 There still are some genes show methylation change in both disease occurrence and development stages.
 GO analysis shows the top term of these genes enriched for is cell adhesion, and positive regulation of positive chemotaxis and neuropeptide signaling pathway also be hit.

 PRSS1 hypo-methylation is one of the earliest changes of adenoma